 Stax simplifies PCI compliance with self-service PCI compliance help

 Because of this, I recommend that you use a payment processor that offers PCI compliance support, particularly if you’re a new business and you’re not sure which questionnaire you need to complete.
-Our top processor Stax guides you through the compliance process via an easy-to-use dashboard plus reliable support if you need extra guidance.
+Our top processor Stax guides you through the compliance process via an easy-to-use dashboard plus reliable support1 if you need extra guidance.

 Other Financial Data Protection Regulations